prayadav/datasciencecoursera/PeerAssignment/README.md

 Steps
 * First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "samsung_data".
-* Make sure the folder "data" and the run_analysis.R script are both in the current working directory.
+* Make sure the folder "samsung_data" and the run_analysis.R script are both in the current working directory.
 * Import the script(run_analysis.R) into the console (source(r_analysis.R))..
-* Two files will be generated in the working directory:
+* tidy_data.txt will be created.
-  - merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299*68 dimension.
-  - data_with_means.txt (220 Kb): it contains a data frame called result with 180*68 dimension.
-* Finally, use data <- read.table("data_with_means.txt") command in R console to read the file.
-Since we are required to get the average of each variable for each activity and each subject, and there are 6 activities in total and 30 subjects in total, we have 180 rows with all combinations for each of the 66 features.